-The partnership is based on the belief that people in communities are capable and want to make a difference, and that the Made Open network can better connect individuals and groups to transform Tasmanian communities and the wider economy.
+This partnership was forged on the premise that people in communities are capable and want to make a difference, and that the Made Open network can better connect individuals and groups to transform Tasmanian communities and the wider economy.

 The platform has seen a number of groups emerge such as the Mersey-Leven Food Project group (providing accessible and affordable fresh local produce at a fair price to farmers), Cooperatives Tasmania (organising activities to support the development of co-ops in Tasmania) and the Australian Bhutanese Society of Northern Society (a community of Nepalese speaking Bhutanese people living in Northern Tasmania).

 It has also generated some powerful ideas from deep within communities around issues of domestic violence, ethnicity, food security, education and health: “Made Open gives people a voice and an opportunity to stand up.
 It lets people get back in the room together again.”
 Resident from Ravenswood (a disadvantaged community in the city of Launceston).

-The Made Open team has been pivotal to the partners’ understanding of how technology and design thinking can support a Collective Impact framework.
+The Made Open team have been pivotal to the partners’ understanding of how technology and design thinking can support a Collective Impact framework.
 This has helped one of our partners BOFA Ltd to develop the CLIP (Community Led Impact Partnership) process on behalf of Skills Tasmania.
 We designed and built this website.